Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Results and Discussion

 \subsection{Comparison of anisotropic and isotropic models}

 We next compare the performance and computational requirements of the anisotropic and isotropic models in Table~\ref{tab:model_comp}.
 The RMSE calculation shown in the table is the sample average for $4000+$ simulated test samples.
 Overall, the anisotropic and isotropic models have similar performance in terms of accuracy, but the anisotropic model leads to more physically plausible shockwave dynamics (this is discussed below).
-In particular, the anisotropic model performs slightly better in estimating the congested and free-flowing traffic as expected, however, it is worse in predicting the slow-moving traffic.
+In particular, the anisotropic model performs slightly better in estimating the congested and free-flowing traffic in comparison to slow-moving traffic.
 This is because the slow-moving data samples comprise heterogeneous traffic in the free-flow regime, which might be better observed by an isotropic kernel than a restricted anisotropic kernel.
-Depending on the desired speed distribution, one can increase the extent of the anisotropic kernel and rectify this.
+Depending on the desired speed distribution, one can increase the extent of the anisotropic kernel (i.e, values of $c_v^{\rm min}$ and $c_w^{\rm max}$) and rectify this.

 Table~\ref{tab:model_comp} also shows that the anisotropic model requires only half as many parameters as the isotropic model, which is a significant improvement in model complexity given that the performance of the two models is very similar.
 From a computational perspective, this is a substantial advantage, leading to faster model convergence (RMSE reduction per training epoch) and a potential reduction in the number of training samples required.
 This confirms that exploiting domain knowledge results in simpler and more interpretable learning models.
-It also complements the result of van Lint \textit{et al.} \cite{van2002freeway}, where the authors eliminated the least significant parameters from a neural network model for TSE, and found the remaining network represents correlations that are in accordance with traffic principles.

 Although the isotropic and anisotropic models perform comparably in terms of the average error in estimating the speed, there are some examples where they differ in terms of the structure (speed and extent) of the shockwaves they produce.
 This is illustrated in Fig.~\ref{fig:recon-comp}, which shows certain examples where the anisotropic model clearly reconstructs more physically plausible shockwave dynamics, as mentioned below.